schleuder/schleuder-website/schleuder/docs/list-admins.md

 x-list-keys
 : Lists all public keys known to the list.
+To see only keys that match a given string, use `x-list-keys: something`.

 x-add-key:
 : Import the attachments or the rest of the email-body into the list's keyring.
 Only ascii-armored keys are supported.